 Physic Tutorials

-Thermal Conductivity Unit Explained
+Thermal Conductivity Unit UTME

 Thermal conductivity is the ability of a metal to conduct heat.
 Though most metals are good conductors, their thermal conductivities differ from metal to metal.
 It is generally denoted by the symbol ‘k’ but can also be denoted by ‘λ’ and ‘κ’.